 This SR-Series from Rigid Industries uses a low profile single row design.
 It outputs an impressive 11,250 lumens at 177W.
 Just like other Rigid Industries light bars, this one is water, dust, and shockproof.
 Plus, even if you break this light bar it’s covered by Rigid’s awesome lifetime warranty.

 If you wanted to, you might fit a 40” SR-Series light bar on your bumper, but it’ll be a tight fit.
 The product is expensive for the amount of light it outputs, but we would definitely recommend this if you plan on wheeling your truck hard.

 - Power: 177W

 #2 Rough Country 30” Black Series

 Second on our list is the 30” Black Series single row from Rough Country.
 We wanted to include the single row version of this light because a low profile light bar won’t block the radiator.
 Plus mounting a light bar on your bumper will make it more susceptible to getting hit with rocks and decreasing the surface area of the light bar means there is less to hit.

 We chose the Black Series because of its simple and clean look.
 Plus, it will easily blend in with the rest of your truck.
 This light bar outputs 12,000 lumens at 150W which is actually slightly more than the Rigid Industries light bar listed above.
 Unfortunately, this light bar is only IP67 rated so it isn’t as water, dust, and shock resistant as a Rigid light bar.
 If you break this light bar it’s covered by Rough County’s three-year warranty.

 - Output: 12,00 lumens

-If you’re still unsure what light bar is for you be sure to check out our full Light Bar Buying Guide which is updated every single month.
+If you’re still unsure what light bar is for you be sure to check out our full Light Bar Buying Guide which we update every single month.